Renzodef/advent-of-code-2023/README.md

 # Advent of Code 2023 Solutions in Go

-This repository contains my solutions for the [Advent of Code 2023](https://adventofcode.com/2023) puzzles, implemented in Go.
+This repository contains my solutions for the [Advent of Code 2023](https://adventofcode.com/2023) puzzles, implemented using the Go programming language.

 ## Structure